irvinecodingclub/irvinecodingclub.github.io/volunteer.md

 Irvine Coding Club (ICC) is a non profit orgnization run by students and serving K-12 students in Orange County.
 ICC is a [Presidential Service Award](https://www.presidentialserviceawards.gov/) Certifying Orgnization.

-ICC is open to all students in Orange County, come to ICC and volunteer now.
-You can earn community service hours at ICC.
+ICC is open to all student volunteers, come to ICC and volunteer now.
+Your service hours can be accumulated for winning a [Presidential Service Award](https://www.presidentialserviceawards.gov/).

 #### Hours Required to Earn Presidential Service Awards in Each Age Group